apples/cider_wiki/README.md

 ![demonstration of searching](screenshots/screenshot4.webp)

 The search bar can be used to find text in all pages.
+Double-clicking a result will take you to it.

 Normally, the search will look for literal matches to the input, case insensitive.